GROUP GROUP YOUTH SOCIETY OF PINCHER CREEK

 EXECUTIVE DIRECTOR'S REPORT

 Good afternoon everyone!
-Thank you for joining us to take part in the 35th Annual General Meeting of our Society.
-Since 1987 we have been providing social, educational and recreational opportunities for the young people in Pincher Creek and surrounding area.
-This afternoon we will looking back over the past year and also looking forward to the months ahead.
+Thank you for joining us to take part in the 36th Annual General Meeting of our Society.
+Yes, since 1987 we have been providing social, educational and recreational opportunities for the young people in Pincher Creek and area.
+This afternoon we will looking back over the past year - and also catching a glimpse of the months yet to come.

 Lynne Teneytcke, BSW